clicalmani/tonka/docs/middleware.md

 })->middleware(\App\Http\Middlewares\CheckAge::class);
 ```

 Alternatively, you can assign middleware to a group of routes or globally within your `app/Http/Kernel.php` file.
+To do so you must register the middleware as a [global middleware](middleware.md?id=global-middleware).

 ## Middleware and Responses